nmshd/documentation/_includes/scenarios/integrate/succeeding-attributes-to-update-their-values.md

-TODO: change title to "Succeeding Attributes to update their values" ?

 The way enmeshed handles updates to your personal data is by succeeding old Attributes with new ones.
 Instead of simply replacing old data, a wholly new Attribute is created which succeeds its predecessor.
 Thus, you and your peers are provided a coherent history of all past versions.